1100 Peachtree Street NE Suite 2800, Atlanta, GA USA 30309

 Experience

-Worked on the Kilpatrick Townsend team representing YKK Corporation, one of the world’s largest zipper manufacturers, and dozens of its global affiliates in a litigation involving claims of patent infringement, breach of contract, unfair trade practice, and false advertising relating to water resistant zipper technology.
+Worked on the Kilpatrick team representing YKK Corporation, one of the world’s largest zipper manufacturers, and dozens of its global affiliates in a litigation involving claims of patent infringement, breach of contract, unfair trade practice, and false advertising relating to water resistant zipper technology.
 After over eight years of contentious litigation, the case settled in July 2023.
 Au New Haven, LLC et al v.
 YKK Corporation, No. 1:15-cv-03411 (S.D.N.Y. filed May 1, 2015).

 Insights View All